kevdogg/SSH-Certificates/README.md

 Instead of Host Keys, include the CA.pub in the known_hosts on each Client.
 So for example:

     @cert_authority LIST-OF-SERVERS <CA.pub>

-  - LIST-OF-SERVERS - comma-separate list of Servers that signed their host key.
+&emsp;- LIST-OF-SERVERS - comma-separate list of Servers that signed their host key.
 Wildcards can be permitted.
-Below is an example:

-  - CA.pub - This is the CA.pub key appended as shown above.
+&emsp;- CA.pub - This is the CA.pub key appended as shown above.

     @cert-authority archbw,*.gohilton.com ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIGHQYA5QkxrnJUO4M2t3TjzrRUVIWAlFQ/7ADlPq4s7T gohilton.com-SSH-CA